 - Created in partnership with the Center for Research Libraries and its contributing members

-- Online access to India, Pakistan and Sri Lanka published in the 19th and early 20th centuries
+- Online access to ten newspapers published in India, Pakistan and Sri Lanka during the 19th and early 20th centuries

 - Opportunities for fresh insights into South Asian history, politics, culture and daily life